-The new season’s first entries are both concerned with celebrity mythomania.
+In an age when nothing piques popular curiosity quite like a glimpse of Suri Holmes Cruise or a fresh Brangelina development, it’s appropriate that the new Broadway season’s first entries are both concerned with celebrity mythomania.
 But the two shows couldn’t be more distant in tone.
-“Kiki & Herb" airs the cabaret duo’s jaded view that we’re all going to die, so bring it on.
-But in his"Martin Short: Fame Becomes Me,” the comic cheekily embraces his own death as an avenue to greater glorification.
+“Kiki & Herb: Alive on Broadway” ferociously airs the gnarled cabaret duo’s jaded view that we’re all going to die, so bring it on.
+But in his winsome musical showcase, “Martin Short: Fame Becomes Me,” the comic cheekily embraces his own death as an avenue to greater glorification.

 Essentially a solo show with sparkling comedic and vocal support from an additional cast of five — including composer and co-conceiver Marc Shaiman, an engaging stage personality, bouncing and squirming with glee at the piano — Short’s wildly embellished self-celebration makes a virtue of the glib smugness that’s almost a prerequisite of the form.